Miftahetdin Akmulla: Creativity

 had a strong influence on the development of literature on the development of literature of many Turkic-speaking peoples.
 His pseudonym Akmulla means "bright, righteous teacher."

 The views, ideals, philosophical ideas of Akmulla were born in the struggle against religious fanaticism and the manifestations of medieval scholasticism, against oppression of the people.
 He saw the main way to make life easier for the common people in education, in mastering knowledge, in eradicating ignorance.
 The central place in Akmulla's worldview was occupied by the question of the place of knowledge in the life of society.
 He adhered to the positions idealism and in understanding the laws of social development, he believed that the social problems can be eliminated through education.
 This is reflected, for example, in the poem "Edification."

 For Akmulla, the central place in the system of his values was occupied by knowledge and upbringing, the inner purity of man, problems of moral and moral order.
 Akmulla's creativity formed a whole poetic school.
-His works influenced poetry Gabdulla Tukai, Mazhit Gafuri, Shaehzada Babich, Daut Yulti, Shafik Aminev-Tamyani, Sayfi Kudash and others.
+His works influenced poetry Gabdulla Tukai, Məjit Ğafuri, Şəyexzada Babiç, Dawıt Yultıy, Şafiq Əminev-Tamyani, Səyfi Qoðaş and others.
 Miftahetdin Akmulla is widely known not only in Bashkortostan and the Russian Federation, but also in the countries of the former USSR.

 In 1892, the elegy “In Memory of Şihabetdin Märcani” was published in Kazan.
 This small book was the first and last lifetime edition of the poet's works.

-Not all of Akumulla’s creative heritage has been preserved.
+Not all of Akumulla's creative heritage has been preserved.
 In 1981, in connection with the anniversary of the poet, the Bashkir Book Publishing House published in Bashkir the one-volume works.
 This book, which is the most complete in comparison with previous collections of Akmullah, includes more than three thousand lines.
-However, many of the poet’s works are either not yet found, or possibly completely lost.
+However, many of the poet's works are either not yet found, or possibly completely lost.
 The reason for this was that Akmulla kept most of his works in memory.
 Poems of the poet were distributed orally or in manuscript.